Search for an Axion-Like Particle in $B\rightarrow K^{(*)} a (\rightarrow\gamma\gamma)$ Decays at Belle: Signal extraction and validations

 To validate the signal extraction method, we measure the branching fraction of $\B\ra\kaon h (\ra\gaga)$ using the fitting procedure described above.
-The branching fractions of the $\Bp\to\Kp\eta$ and $\Bp\to\Kp\etp$ decays are measured to be $(0.95\pm0.27)\times 10^{-6}$ and $(1.79\pm0.45)\times10^{-6}$, respectively, consistent with both the previous Belle results~\cite{Belle:2006mzv} and world average values~\cite{ParticleDataGroup:2022pth}.
+The branching fractions of the $\Bp\to\Kp\eta$, $\Bp\to\Kp\etp$ and $\Bp\to\Kp\etc$ decays are measured to be $(0.95\pm0.27)\times 10^{-6}$, $(1.79\pm0.45)\times10^{-6}$ and $(2.37\pm0.91)\times 10^{-7}$, respectively, consistent with both the previous Belle results~\cite{Belle:2006mzv} and world average values excluding the Belle result~\cite{ParticleDataGroup:2022pth}.
+The parametrisation of signal shapes are also validated with these control modes.
+In all control modes, the shape parameters measured from data and simulated samples are compatible.

 In addition, a toy Monte Carlo (ToyMC) study~\cite{Verkerke:2003ir} --- a simplified, fast simulation in which observables are sampled from probability density functions (p.d.f.) --- is carried out to evaluate the fitting bias and signal sensitivity.
-Ten thousand pseudo-datasets are generated for each ALP mass hypothesis across the four kaon modes using the fitted p.d.f.\ and the Poisson distribution of signal and background yield obtained from the fit.
-The result of fits on pseudo-data from the ToyMC has a small negative bias of $4.2\%\times\sigma_{\rm Sig}$.
+Ten thousand pseudo-datasets are generated for each ALP mass hypothesis across the four kaon modes using the fitted p.d.f. and the Poisson distribution of signal and background yield obtained from the fit.
+The result of fits on pseudo-data from the ToyMC has a small negative bias of $4.2\%\times\sigma_{\rm Sig}$ on average, where $\sigma_{\rm Sig}$ is the width of the signal yield distributions obtained with the ToyMC study.
 This is applied as a correction factor to the signal yields in data.

 For all ALP mass hypotheses and kaon modes, the decay yield of $\BtoKa$ is measured under the assumption that all signal events originate from the prompt decay of the ALP.
 However, the ALP can be long-lived, and the displaced vertex reduces the signal efficiency.
 The primary reason for the reduced signal efficiency is the assumption that the photons originate from the IP.
 The calculated opening angle between the two photons, which enters the ALP mass calculation, is systematically smaller than the true value, which produces a low-side tail on the reconstructed mass distribution.
 The fit using Crystal Ball parameters from prompt decays systematically underestimates the number of signal events for displaced vertices, effectively reducing the efficiency.
 To quantify this effect, signal processes with lifetimes $c\tau$ of $10\mm, 50\mm, 100\mm, 200\mm, 300\mm, 400\mm$ and $500\mm$ are generated.
 The decrease in the signal efficiency is modelled as